The importance of keeping legal information secure

 Before legal matter management software, attorneys and paralegals had to use paper files and filing cabinets to stay organized.
 This could sometimes make it difficult to maintain confidentiality, especially if someone forgot to put away a file or lock a cabinet.
 With the invention of software for legal matter management, it has become much easier to maintain security and comply with the regulations that govern sensitive communications and documents.

 However, not all software programs are created equal when it comes to protecting confidentiality.
-Without the right rules and privileges for access to different areas of the system, legal matter management software is no better than an unlocked filing cabinet.
+Without the right rules and privileges for access to different areas of the system, case management legal software is no better than an unlocked filing cabinet.
 The team members at Legal Files Software take security and compliance seriously, so we offer a number of tools and functions to promote and protect it.

 Maintaining confidentiality and compliance with regulations